banzaicloud/koperator/docs/features.md

 Read only config requires broker restart to update all the others may be updated dynamically.
 Operator CRD distinguishes these fields, and proceed with the right action.
 It can be a rolling upgrade, or a dynamic reconfiguration.

+#### Seamless Istio mesh support

+- Operator allows to use ClusterIP services instead of Headless, which still works better in case of Service meshes.
+- To avoid too early kafka initialization, which might lead to unready sidecar container.
+The operator uses a small script to mitigate this behaviour.
+All Kafka image can be used the only one requirement is an available **curl** command.
+- To access a Kafka cluster which runs inside the mesh.
+Operator supports creating Istio ingress gateways.